-You can improve your energy levels with the right diet.
+You can improve your energy levels with the proper diet.
 Wouldn’t life be better if you had more energy?
 Experts report a fatigue range of 7% to 45% in the general population.
-Subsequently, a recent study showed fatigue of 38% in US workers.
-Plants proficiently collect energy and nutrients from the sun.
-Consequently, by eating the right plants and animals, you can harvest their energy and nutrients as your own.
+Subsequently, a recent study showed fatigue in 38% of US workers.
+Plants proficiently collect energy and nutrients from the Sun.
+By eating the right plants and animals, you can harvest their energy and nutrients as your own.

 The brain uses glucose as its primary source of energy.
 Most cells in your body use glucose, amino acids, and fats for energy.

 Carbs come in two types, simple and complex, and your body can convert them to sugar (glucose).
 Complex carbs such as dried beans and starchy vegetables provide your body with the best type of prolonged energy.
-Complex carbs digest at a slow and consistent rate.
+In addition, complex carbs digest at a slow and consistent rate.

 Eat medium-chain triglycerides (MCT ).
 Their molecules are smaller than those in other fats (long-chain triglycerides [LCT]), making them easier to convert to energy.

-Experts do not recommend eating glucose exclusively to improve your energy levels.
-Instead, it’s better to use MCT oil, which comes from coconuts and other natural sources.
-The body does not absorb MCT oil in the same way as LCT fats.
-MCT encourages the body to produce ketones – a type of energy with many particular uses for the brain.
+Experts do not recommend eating glucose only to improve your energy levels.
+Instead, it’s better to use MCT oil from coconuts and other natural sources.
+The body does not absorb MCT oil the same way as LCT fats.
+MCT encourages the body to produce ketones–a type of energy with many particular uses for the brain.

-Chia seeds contain a high source of omega-3 fatty acids that provide long-term energy.
-They can, over time, help your body to function at its best and burn more calories.
+Chia seeds contain a prime source of omega-3 fatty acids that provide long-term energy.
+Over time, they can help your body function at its best and burn more calories.

 If you want an example of someone with high energy levels, look no further than the Tarahumara tribe!
 This group of indigenous people can run hundreds of miles in a single go.
-They accomplish this, at least in part thanks to chia seeds – capable of absorbing several times their weight in water!
+They accomplish this thanks to chia seeds–capable of absorbing their weight in water several times!

-Use iron, an essential mineral needed to transport oxygen throughout the body, to improve your energy levels.
+Use iron, an essential mineral needed to transport oxygen throughout the body, improve your energy levels.